What is Supply Chain?

 Logistics in Supply Chain Management

 Logistics plays an important role in supply chain management.
-It includes activities such as transportation, storage, and inventory management of materials and products.
+It involves activities such as transportation, storage, and inventory management of materials and products.
 Good logistics planning can help the business effectively manage its supply chain.

 Logistics Planning